-To deliver consistent quality video deliverables, all editors and colorists working on TV or film projects will need to use a proper color calibrated monitor connected to an SDI or HDMI video I/O card.
-This device will occupy a PCle slot in the computer, or a Thunderbolt port depending on the system you have and the video card you select.
+To deliver consistent quality video deliverables all editors and colorists working on TV or film projects will need to use a proper color calibrated monitor connected to an SDI or HDMI video I/O card.
+This device will occupy a PCle slot in the computer, a USB 3.0 port or a Thunderbolt port depending on the system you have and the video card you select.